KxSystems/docs/docs/wp/rt-tick/index.md

 1
 ```

-In other words, the real-time subscriber passes two inputs to the function called `upd`.
+In other words, the RTE passes two inputs to the function called `upd`.
 In the above examples, the inputs are the table name `` `trade`` and the table of new records.

-The `upd` function should be defined on the real-time subscriber according to how the process is required to act in the event of an update.
+The `upd` function should be defined on the RTE according to how the process is required to act in the event of an update.
 Often `upd` is defined as a binary (2-argument) function, but it could alternatively be defined as a dictionary which maps table names to unary function definitions.
 This duality works because of a fundamental and elegant feature of kdb+: [executing functions and indexing into data structures are equivalent](../../ref/apply.md).
 For example:

 ```q
 /define map as a dictionary